CIO Leadership Driving Data-Driven Innovation

 • Exploring how data and digital leaders from the Australian Public Service are driving innovation to enhance citizen outcomes

-• Examining the critical role of data and technology in building a smarter, more responsive government that meets the evolving
+• Examining the critical role of data and technology in building a smarter, more responsive government that meets the evolving expectations of citizens

 • Balancing citizen expectations, emerging technologies, and operational demands